Kaveen-Adithya/C-WAF/README.md

 By default, C-WAF will use `config-rule.conf` to apply filtering rules.

 ## 📜 License
-This project is licensed under the MIT License.
+This project is licensed under the GNU GENERAL PUBLIC LICENSE V3.

 ## 📞 Contact
 For any issues or contributions, feel free to open a GitHub issue!